jimzhe842/GoTeleportWorkerLibrary/DesignDoc.md

 The worker library will export three methods: `Start`, `Stop`, and `Query`.

-The `Start` method takes in a `name` and a `filepath` representing the path to the go file that has the job.
+The `Start` method takes in a `filepath` representing the path to the job bin file, and a variable number of arguments.
 (I'm assuming that the jobs sit on separate files on the same server.)
 Furthermore, this method will instantiate a new `job` instance pointer and assign it to a worker through a `jobs` channel.
+The job ids will correspond to the `job` index in the global slice variable.
+That also means that jobs cannot be removed or inserted, otherwise the index will shift.
 This `job` instance will have the following signature:

 ```go